-Once the GHG goal has been set, the next step is to develop a plan to meet the reduction goal.
+Once the net-zero goal has been set, develop a plan to meet the reduction goal with interim targets to manage and demonstrate progress towards that goal.
 There are likely multiple areas across the hospital where reduction work has already started; it just may not yet be identified as emissions reduction.

 The Climate Action Playbook highlights a wide range of mitigation initiatives implemented by U.S. Health Care Climate Council members.
 Climate Council members are innovating inside their facilities and leveraging their purchasing power to drive the transformation to a low-carbon economy.
 Examples include energy conservation and renewable energy at Gundersen Health, alternative transportation strategies at Seattle Children’s Hospital, and meat reduction efforts at Hackensack Meridian Health.

 Reducing GHG emissions not only improves the health of our patients and planet, but also generates substantial cost savings.
 Practice Greenhealth members report an average of more than $1 million in savings from sustainability-related projects, many of which reduce GHG emissions.

 Working on reducing a hospital or health system’s climate impact doesn’t happen in a silo.
 This is why our most successful, leading health systems are part of the Practice Greenhealth network, where they learn about and share various strategies for climate mitigation, resilience, and leadership.

 The Climate and Health team works with Practice Greenhealth to develop resources on mitigation initiatives.
 For examples of what is offered in the toolkits, check out the executive summaries below.

 - Executive summary: Less food to landfill toolkit

 - The Path to Carbon Neutral: A Guide to Building a Climate-Smart Health Care System